-Writing Scripts with Visual Basic .NET
+$\underline{\text{Writing Scripts with Visual Basic .NET}}$

-Writing a Replication Script
+Data Replication User's Guide

 Replication Script Events

 Replication Script Properties

 Restore Metadata Options Dialog

 This dialog provides options for restoring metadata information that has previously been saved (see Backing Up and Restoring Metadata.)
 The menu option to restore metadata information is available only when an existing metadata is selected in the Metadata Explorer.